2015 New York Mets season: July

 The Mets opened July by getting swept by the Chicago Cubs at Citi Field.
 In the three-game series, the Mets scored only one run.
 The team lost 6–1 on Thursday afternoon to drop to 40–40.
-After the game, local news pundits tore into the Wilpon's ownership of the team and GM Sandy Alderson not admitting there was a problem with the offense.
+After the game, local news pundits tore into the Wilpons' ownership of the team and GM Sandy Alderson not admitting there was a problem with the offense.
 Alderson then addressed the media and dubbed the reporters "residents of Panic City".
 Panic City became a popular term referring to Mets fans, especially on social media.
-After the sweep, the Mets went 4–2 on a road trip to the west coast in Los Angeles and San Francisco.
-They followed this with a sweep of the Arizona Diamondbacks at Citi Field that brought the team's record to 47–42 heading into the 2015 All Star Break.
-In the final game of this series, Kirk Nieuwenhuis became the tenth Met to hit three home runs in one game, and the first player in Mets history to hit three home runs in one home game; the previous nine did so on the road.
+After the sweep, the Mets went 4–2 on a road trip to the West Coast in Los Angeles and San Francisco.
+They followed this with a sweep of the Arizona Diamondbacks at Citi Field that brought the team's record to 47–42 heading into the 2015 All-Star break.
+In the final game of the series, Kirk Nieuwenhuis became the tenth Met to hit three home runs in one game and the first player in Mets history to hit three home runs in one home game; the previous nine did so on the road.
+On July 24, the Mets acquired Kelly Johnson and Juan Uribe in a trade with the Atlanta Braves for minor league pitchers John Gant and Rob Whalen.

 On July 29, the Mets were involved in a bizarre series of events where it was reported through various social media outlets that Wilmer Flores had been traded, along with Zack Wheeler to the Milwaukee Brewers in exchange for outfielder Carlos Gómez, as part of the Mets' desire to bring in an outfield bat.
 Word spread quickly around the stadium, and eventually to Flores, who took the field in the 8th inning crying and visibly emotional.
 After the game, general manager Sandy Alderson confirmed with the media that the trade had fallen through due to either medical concerns or disagreements on money, meaning Flores and Wheeler remained Mets.
-The next day, Flores was on the bench while the Mets tried to put the previous night behind them, leading the Padres 7–1 in the 7th inning.
+The next day, Flores was on the bench while the Mets tried to put the previous night behind them, leading the San Diego Padres 7–1 in the 7th inning.
 However, Derek Norris cut into the lead with a grand slam off Hansel Robles, but the newly acquired reliever Tyler Clippard sent the game into the 9th with the Mets retaining a 7–5 lead.
 Jeurys Familia came in to close the game, but with two outs and one strike on Norris, a heavy rainfall prompted the umpires to delay the game.
 After the delay, Norris blooped an 0–2 single to right field, Matt Kemp grounded a single to left field, and Justin Upton provided the final blow, homering to give the Padres an 8–7 lead, which would hold up.